Coca-Cola India joins forces with Reliance Retail for 'Bhool Na Jana, Plastic Bottle Lautana' PET collection, recycling initiative - www.lokmattimes.com

 In return, consumers will receive attractive discounts on Coca-Cola India products.
 The collected PET bottles will be responsibly managed and recycled by Reliance Industries (RIL), a leader in polyester and plastics recycling.

 Damodar Mall, Chief Executive Officer, Grocery Retail, Reliance Retail Limited, highlighted the cultural inclination of Indian families to recycle, stating "Indian families have had the habit of not trashing milk pouches, plastic bottles, even newspapers, daily.
-We clean, collect them, and hand them over to radicals, who in today's world are the unique front-end army of recyclers.
+We clean, collect them, and hand them over to raddiwalas (scrap dealers), who in today's world are the unique front-end army of recyclers."

 He added, "SmartBazaar, as a modern retailer continues to encourage this habit, with modern methods.
 Our pilot with our store shoppers, with the support of Coca-Cola India and Reliance Industries, is one such attempt we plan to pursue with our wide network of stores."

-Greishma Singh, Vice President - Customer and Commercial Leadership, Coca-Cola India and Southwest Asia expressed delight about the initiative's potential impact, saying, "Through this partnership and platform, we are delighted that we can generate awareness and provide shoppers a convenient way to recycle their PET bottles while they are shopping at their Reliance store.
+Greishma Singh, Vice President - Customer and Commercial Leadership, Coca Cola India and Southwest Asia said, "Through this partnership and platform, we are delighted that we can generate awareness and give shoppers a convenient and engaging way to recycle their PET bottles in return for compelling offers while they are shopping at Reliance stores.
+Partnerships such as this one built around consumer-centric ideas, we believe, can be a powerful multiplier for progress on collection, recycling, and reuse."

 He added, "Partnerships with retail, government, civic societies, and consumer-centric ideas like this one are a powerful multiplier for progress on collection, recycling, and reuse."